ppinard/ebsd-image/doc/documentation/beginners/run.rst

 This phases directory will contain several XML files defining the phases.
 The user only needs to define once a phase.

-Therefore, the first thing is to select using the ''Browse'' button the phases directory.
+Therefore, the first thing is to select using the *Browse* button the phases directory.
-Then using the new phase button the ''New Phase'' dialog will appear.
+Then using the new phase |newphase| button the *New Phase* dialog will appear.
-A phase is defined by a name (the name is used as the filename of the XML file), a crystal system, a symmetry, unit cell parameters and atom positions.
-A few key points are:

-  * The symmetry is defined as the Laue group.
-  * For a given crystal system, the lattice parameters and angles are automatically selected to match the definition of this crystal system.
-    For instance, only the lattice parameter ''a'' needs to be defined for a cubic lattice.
-  * The position of the atoms are relative to the crystal axes.
-    They should be between 0 and 1.
-  * The symbol of the atom correspond to the element symbol (e.g. Al).
-    It is case-insentive.
-  * To modify an atom site, it should be removed and re-entered.
+Refer to :ref:`phase` for a tutorial on how to create a new phase.
+You can also import a phase from a Crystallographic Information File (CIF) [#f3]_ by clicking on the *Import a phase from a CIF file* button |cif|.

+To add a phase to the *Current phases* list, click on the add |add| button.
-The order of the phases in the ''Current phases'' list will corresponds to the index of the phases in the :ref:`phasesmap`.
+The order of the phases in the *Current phases* list will corresponds to the index of the phases in the :ref:`phasesmap`.

+.. |newphase| image:: /images/run/newphase_button.png

+.. |cif| image:: /images/run/cif_button.png

+.. |add| image:: /images/run/add_button.png

 Patterns
 ^^^^^^^^